 State of the art at the European Union level

-Over the past decade, and again in October 2017, the European Parliament acknowledged the need to act on whistleblowing, repeatedly calling on the European Commission to put it on the EU agenda.
+Over the past decade the European Parliament acknowledged the need to act on whistleblowing, repeatedly calling on the European Commission to put it on the EU agenda.

 In the absence of a EU framework, national regulations protecting whistleblowers vary significantly across European countries , causing relevant legal gaps: some member states protect whistleblowers through anti-corruption laws; others regulate the issue through public service laws; others through labour, criminal, or sector-specific laws.

-This is why the case law of the European Court of Human Rights (ECtHR) plays a key role in setting and expanding standards of protection for whistleblowers, together with the guiding principles formulated by the United Nations to help countries design their legal frameworks for the protection of whistleblowers.
+This is why the case law of the European Court of Human Rights (ECtHR) has played a key role in setting and expanding standards of protection for whistleblowers, together with the guiding principles formulated by the United Nations to help countries design their legal frameworks for the protection of whistleblowers.

 To decide on whistleblowing cases, the European Court of Human Rights refers to the right to freedom of expression as granted by Article 10 of the European Convention on Human Rights, which protects the freedom “to impart information and ideas without interference by public authority and regardless of frontiers” and foresees restrictions in some exceptional cases.
 In whistleblowing cases, this restriction may concern legal interests such as the right to privacy, reputation, and super-individual interests such as national security.
 In any case, the Court must assess whether a restriction to free expression is “necessary in a democratic society”.
 In order to do so, a six-part test was developed.